insights

 6. The Power of Customisation

 One size never really fits all and that’s especially true for dashboards.
-Giving users the ability to customise their workspace can be a game-changer for engagement.
+Giving users the ability to customise their workspace can dramatically boost engagement and productivity.

 Whether it’s dragging widgets around, toggling between light and dark mode or choosing which data shows up first, customisation lets users shape the dashboard to fit the way they work, not the other way around.